Where To Stay In Dublin for a First Time Trip: 6 Luxury Hotels Reviewed

 Great atmosphere in the pub, by the way, and the hotel bar serve some great coffee!

-TRINITY CITY HOTEL
+THE TRINITY CITY HOTEL

 Pearse St, Dublin 2, D02 FW96